coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 <img src="postit.jpg" style="max-width:400px"/>

-bibs allow non-technical humans to write (reversed) BibTags, JSON or XML, in a short-form (on paper):
+bibs allow non-technical humans to specify: **THIS POINTS TO THAT**.
+In other words: compressed (reversed) BibTags, JSON or XML like so:

 ```
 John please get out the laundry